Jason Vosler Player Props: Reds vs. Pirates

 Jason Vosler At The Plate

-- Vosler has two doubles, a triple, three home runs and two walks while hitting .173.
+- Vosler has two doubles, a triple, three home runs and two walks while batting .179.

-- This season, Vosler has recorded at least one hit in seven of 17 games (41.2%), and had multiple hits twice.

-- Looking at the 17 games he has played this season, he's homered in three of them (17.6%), and in 5.6% of his trips to the dish.

-- In 29.4% of his games this year, Vosler has had at least one RBI.
-He's picked up more than one in 17.6% and driven in three or more of his team's runs in one contest.

-- In four of 17 games this season, he has scored, including multiple runs once.
+- In eight of 18 games this year (44.4%), Vosler has reached via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.